Residential & Commercial

 Septic Tank Cleaning

-- Odors near septic tank
+- Strong odors near the septic tank or drain field

 The average national septic tank installation cost is $4,856.
 The majority of homeowners spent between $2,701 and $7,395.
 The complete range of prices is from $500 – $12,000.

 Variables that determine the price of a septic system installation include whether the septic tank is concrete, steel, or fiberglass.
 The size of the tank, complexity of the system, the amount of excavation/digging required, building permits, and labor.

 King Rooter & Plumbing will be glad to visit your location and provide you with an evaluation and free estimate for a septic tank system.
 We are a licensed septic tank plumber in Denver Colorado.

 Pumping and Cleaning Tank

 The most important aspect of septic tank maintenance is pumping it out or cleaning it every 2 to 5 years.
 This will remove any build-up of sludge and scum in the tank, preventing it from overflowing and causing damage to your property.
 Keep track of the date of the pumping and where the manhole cover is located.